DanteUkraine/playwright-elements/README.md

 ___
 *Playwright elements helps you to create reusable components with ability to add child elements, methods and call them in chain.
-Also, it includes helper methods for implementing desktop and mobile tests.*
+Reduce amount of your code in page object, or even use elements without page object.*

 ***Installation:*** `npm install -D playwright-elements`